-I am a recently finished palaeontology PhD student at the University of Southampton and in collaboration with the University of Bristol in the UK, in 2017.
+I completed my PhD at the University of Southampton and in collaboration with the University of Bristol in the UK, in 2017.
 I am known as Liz Martin-Silverstone in the real world (although more people know me as just Liz Martin).
 Originally from Edmonton, Alberta, Canada, I started my interest in palaeontology at a young age being surrounded by dinosaur fossils, and eventually ending up doing an undergrad in palaeo with Dr. Phil Currie on Centrosaurus apertus.
 After moving to the UK to do my MSc on pterosaur bone mass in Bristol, I moved to Southampton to start a PhD on the same topic.
 My PhD was on pterosaur biomechanics and mass estimation using CT scans, working with Colin Palmer (UoS/UoB), Mike Habib (USc), Emily Rayfield (UoB), and Jessica Whiteside (UoS) (with some help from the imaging department in UoS from Philippe Schneider).
 Since finishing my PhD, I’ve worked in a few different positions, first as a technician in a osteoarthritis lab studying bone morphology of zebrafish, then with Emily Rayfield and Laura Porro studying the skull morphology of early tetrapods and their skull biomechanics.
 I’ve also done some work on foram CT scans, and more recently acting as the lab manager in the Palaeobiology Group at the University of Bristol.
 I’m now looking for post docs to continue my research into pterosaurs and pneumaticity.
 I’ve done several fieldwork trips focusing in Alberta with the U of A Vertebrate Paleontology group headed by Phil Currie, and Romania with the University of Southampton Vertebrate Paleontology Group.

 You can follow me on Twitter (@gimpasaura) where I talk mostly about science, but also bits about other things that are important or interest me, especially regarding Canada and palaeontology.
 I am also a producer for Palaeocast, where we produce educational podcasts based on palaeontology, and share interesting palaeontology-related stories and publications.
 My blog is part of ScienceBorealis, a Canadian blogging community that focuses on Canadian science or science done by Canadians, where I am also the Membership Coordinator and social media volunteer.